 While several commenters wrote in favor of retaining the 75 MHz for ITS safety and efficiency services, others wrote in favor of the proposed reallocation.
 Of those that spoke in favor of retaining 75 MHz for ITS, some indicated a tolerance for C-V2X in a 20 MHz portion of that 75 MHz band.
 First, IEEE 802 cautions not to infer from such comments a support for C-V2X in a reduced bandwidth ITS band.
 Second, from a technical perspective, the considerations of which V2X technologies should be permitted in the ITS band are different for a 75 MHz ITS band than for a reduced bandwidth ITS band (e.g. for 30 MHz as the NPRM proposes).
 In a 30 MHz ITS band, same-channel evolution and spectral efficiency become imperative.
 IEEE 802 stresses that DSRC has advantages over LTE V2X with respect to both same-channel evolution and spectral efficiency.

 The next generation IEEE Std 802.11 technology being developed in the IEEE P802.11bd amendment is intended to provide a seamless evolution path from DSRC in the 5.9 GHz ITS band.
-Any consideration of the rules governing use of the 5.9 GHz band must recognize that DSRC and IEEE P802.11bd can operate together in the same ITS channels and can coexist and share resources without interfering with each other.
+Any consideration of the rules governing use of the 5.9 GHz band must recognize that DSRC and IEEE P802.11bd amendment will operate together in the same ITS channels and can coexist and share resources without interfering with each other.
 This coexistence and resources sharing even extends to the introduction of advanced features such as 20 MHz bandwidth operation, which is currently being developed in the IEEE 802.11bd project.

 Technology Choice